ethereum/ethereum-org/views/content/greeter.md

     ['Solidity' ]

-If instead the command returns an error, then you need to install it.
+If you do not get Solidity above, then you need to install it.
 Press control+c to exit the console and go back to the command line.

 #### Install SolC on Ubuntu